leviviane/leviviane/README.md

 ### Hi I'm Viviane 👋

-Welcome to my profile!
+Welcome to my GitHub!
 I'm a Recruiter turned Software Engineer.
 It has been a lifelong passion of mine to help others and find ways to solve problems (you can call me a problem-solving enthusiast!)
 I recently decided to make a career change where I dove into the world of coding.

 My journey with software engineering started with a fascination as I was doing technical recruiting and was intrigued by the problems my peers were solving.
 I decided to take a few courses on data and Javascript and instantly fell in love.
 I finally took a leap of faith and signed up for an intensive 24-weeks coding bootcamp with App Academy.